jmike/macos-dev-setup/install-git.md

     alias gg='git status -s'
     ```

-#### C. Restart your terminal
+#### Restart your terminal

-1. Restart your terminal for the settings to take effect
+1. Restart your terminal for the settings to take effect;
-2. Verify that you have the latest git installed
+2. Verify that you have the latest git installed.

     ```bash
     git --version